tfjmp/website/content/post/phd-proposal/index.md

 # Proposal Submission

 You should plan a couple of months to work on your proposal.
-You should be ready to send and discuss regular update with me during those months.
+You should be ready to send and discuss regular updates with me during those months.
 Once we are in agreement that the proposal is converging towards an acceptable output, you should contact the [members of the committee](https://www.cs.ubc.ca/students/grad/policies/grad-handbook/phd-program/phd-supervisory-committee) and schedule a date for your defense.
-You should send your proposal well in advance as to leave sufficient time for the committee members to carefully review it.
+You should send your proposal at least two weeks in advance as to leave sufficient time for the committee members to carefully review it (you should discuss this explicitly with the committee members).
 It is also your responsibility to identify and make sure you fulfil all the department's administrative requirements.